Ninjadini/njconsole/docs/index.md

 # Ninjadini Debug Console [NjConsole] for Unity

-NjConsole is the ultimate debugger console you never knew you needed — until now.
+NjConsole is the ultimate debug console you never knew you needed — until now.

 ⚠️ Unity 2022.3 or newer is required
 NjConsole relies on Unity’s UI Toolkit, which became stable for runtime use in 2022.3 LTS.